cjmcdonald42/mxMoodle/blocks/mxschool_dash_healthcenter/README.md

-# Middlesex's Dashboard Block for the Healthcenter
+# Middlesex Cruz Health Center Dashboard Block.
 This block provides a menu for the Cruz Health Center staff to access our new COVIDpass reporting system and related student information reports.

 ## Dependencies